Discovering Local Frontiers

 In our first interview, we sat down with George Vlagos, the founder of Oak Street Bootmakers, which specializes in beautifully handcrafted shoes, made in America.
 As the son of a cobbler, focused on preserving heritage through design and fine shoemaking, George typifies the renewal in American craftsmanship.
 As a native son of chicago, George also had plenty to say about the Windy City and its role in his personal story.

-Watch his video above and make sure to learn about some of George’s favorite spots in Chicago after the jump.
+Watch his video above and make sure to learn about some of George’s favorite spots in Chicago.

 Longman & Eagle